Nuclear company now says a Kansas 1-mile underground reactor might not happen

 In an email to the Kansas News Service, Deep Fission’s Vice President of Communications Chloe Frader said this was always the plan for this stage of the process.

-Deep Fission's CEO, Liz Muller, echoed the sentiment in an interview last week.
+Deep Fission’s CEO, Liz Muller, echoed the sentiment in an interview earlier this month.

 “We've committed to doing a test well here, but again, we haven't yet committed to how big this commercial project could potentially be,” Muller said.
 “That is something that we're going to need a lot of input from the community, and that's input that I expect we're going to get over the next few weeks and months.”